Library

 • Nudge Feature.
 Send surveys based on user actions (pages visited, how long they stay, and number of visits on a specific page)

 • Survey Personalization.
-Add Branching logic to tailor questions to answered questions.
+Add branching logic to tailor future questions to answered questions.
 Use skip logic to better structure your surveys.
 Open-ended questions help you gather free-form feedback.

 • Insight Capture Tool.
 Ask the right questions at the right time.
 Segment customers based on pricing tier, customer tenure, and trial period.
 Send the right questions to the right audience.

 • Sentiment Analysis.
-AI-based sentiment analysis can gauge sentiment behind textual data.
+AI-based analysis can gauge sentiment behind textual data.

 6. Typeform